-China's medical robotics industry has matured rapidly, with domestic systems receiving regulatory approval and gaining clinical adoption in hospitals worldwide.
-From surgical robots competing with Intuitive Surgical's da Vinci to rehabilitation exoskeletons deployed in thousands of centers, Chinese medical robots offer compelling alternatives at significantly lower prices.
+China's medical robotics industry has matured rapidly.
+Domestic systems are receiving regulatory approval and gaining clinical adoption in hospitals worldwide — from surgical robots competing with Intuitive Surgical's da Vinci, to rehabilitation exoskeletons deployed in thousands of centers across Asia, Europe, and Latin America.

 Surgical Robots

 Surgical robots assist surgeons with precision, stability, and minimally invasive access.
-China's two leading surgical robot platforms are making waves globally.
+China's leading surgical robot platforms are now competing with US/EU incumbents on both capability and price.

 TiRobot — Orthopedic Surgery

-Developed by Tinavi Medical Technologies, the TiRobot is China's most successful surgical robot.
-It assists in spinal and orthopedic procedures with sub-millimeter accuracy, reducing radiation exposure for both patients and surgeons.
+Developed by Tinavi Medical Technologies (Beijing), TiRobot is China's most clinically validated surgical robot.
+It assists in spinal and orthopedic procedures with sub-millimeter accuracy, reducing radiation exposure for both patient and surgeon.

 - Price: $350,000 – $500,000